WeblateOrg/weblate/docs/formats.rst

 Bilingual and monolingual formats
 ---------------------------------

-Weblate does support both :index:`monolingual <pair: translation; monolingual>` and :index:`bilingual <pair: translation; bilingual>` formats.
-Bilingual formats store two languages in single file - source and translation (typical examples are :ref:`gettext`, :ref:`xliff` or :ref:`apple`).
-On the other side, monolingual formats identify the string by ID and each language file contains only mapping of those to given language (typically :ref:`aresource`).
-Some file formats are used in both variants, see detailed description below.
+Both :index:`monolingual <pair: translation; monolingual>` and :index:`bilingual <pair: translation; bilingual>` formats are supported.
+Bilingual formats store two languages in single file—source and translation (typical examples are :ref:`gettext`, :ref:`xliff` or :ref:`apple`).
+On the other side, monolingual formats identify the string by ID, and each language file contains only the mapping of those to any given language (typically :ref:`aresource`).
+Some file formats are used in both variants, see the detailed description below.

-For correct use of monolingual files, Weblate requires access to a file containing complete list of strings to translate with their source - this file is called :guilabel:`Monolingual base language file` within Weblate, though the naming might vary in your application.
+For correct use of monolingual files, Weblate requires access to a file containing a complete list of strings to translate with their source—this file is called the :guilabel:`Monolingual base language file` within Weblate, though the naming might vary in your paradigm.

 Automatic detection
 -------------------

-Weblate can automatically detect several widely spread file formats, but this detection can harm your performance and will limit features specific to given file format (for example automatic adding of new translations).
+Weblate can automatically detect several widespread file formats, but this detection can harm your performance and will limit features specific to given file format (for example automatic addition of new translations).

 .. _fmt_capabs:

 Translation types capabilities
 ------------------------------

-Below are listed capabilities of all supported formats.
+Capabilities of all supported formats:

 +---------------------+------------------+---------------+----------------+---------------+----------------+----------------+-------------------------+
 | Format              | Linguality [#m]_ | Plurals [#p]_ | Comments [#n]_ | Context [#c]_ | Location [#l]_ | Flags [#f]_    | Additional states [#a]_ |